standrewsdigital/digital-pattern-library/SETUP.md

 # Setting up the dev environment

-This is a guide to get your environment setup to contibute to the Digital pattern library.
+This is a guide to get your environment set up to contibute to the Digital pattern library.